 - Two types of kill switches

-- 24/7 live chat support (PIA only offers ticket support)
+- 24/7 live chat support (PIA only offers email support)

 Another big factor that differentiates these two companies is jurisdiction.
-Being based in the United States (five eyes) is a major drawback for PIA.
-If US authorities were to force PIA to log or disclose customer data (such as the case with Lavabit), PIA would not be able to disclose this information to their customers due to gag orders.
+Being based in the United States (Five Eyes) is a major drawback for PIA.
+If US authorities were to force PIA to log and hand over customer data (such as the case with Lavabit), PIA would not be able to disclose this information to their customers due to gag orders.
 PIA also does not provide a warrant canary, which would alert PIA customers to potential breaches of data and/or government interference in the business.

 Whichever VPN you decide to use, be sure to get the best deals with these discounts: